FIRE HAIRED STRANGER

 I went to my room and cried for her for the last time, not because of morality, but because the story she had told me collapsed.
 I had believed, against my own instincts, that somewhere inside her instability there was one fixed loyalty.
 Me.

 Later she told me it was normal.
 Adults do these things.
+She was thinking it was all about the shame, nothing with disappointment.

 Then the man said I would grow up to be like her.